google/fscrypt/README.md

 This step is only needed if you installed `fscrypt` from source code.

-Some Linux distros use restrictive settings in `/etc/pam.d/other` that prevent non-whitelisted programs from checking your login passphrase.
+Some Linux distros use restrictive settings in `/etc/pam.d/other` that prevent programs from checking your login passphrase unless a per-program PAM configuration file grants access.
 This prevents `fscrypt` from creating any login passphrase-protected directories, even without auto-unlocking.
 To ensure that `fscrypt` will work properly (if you didn't install an official `fscrypt` package from your distro, which should have already handled this), also create a file `/etc/pam.d/fscrypt` containing:
 ```
 auth        required    pam_unix.so
 ```